nguyenhphilip/phil-in-the-blank/content/posts/stars.md

 ### Day 21

 4:30am.
-I inch out from my sleeping bag like a slug, careful not to disturb the others in the room.
-I pack my things and head downstairs.
+I inch out from my sleeping bag like a slug, careful not to disturb the others in the room, pack my things and head downstairs.
 Pauline and Morgan are already awake.
 We’re late.

 My eyes are crusty.
 I wolf down a prepacked sandwich – chorizo and cheese – with yogurt.
 Pauline makes us some coffee.
 Bland, but it will do.
 Shoes on, rucksacks shouldered, we’re on the move.